gadget-framework/modelwizard/user-guide.md

 knitr::pandoc('user-guide.md', 'html') ; fs::file_touch('ui.R')
 -->

+This document will step through the process of filling in ModelWizard.

+A video on the use of ModelWizard is also available:

+<iframe width="720" height="380" src="https://www.youtube.com/embed/UPuyIdW4dnU"
+  frameborder="0"
+  allow="autoplay; encrypted-media"
+  allowfullscreen
+  ></iframe>

 ## Overview

 At the very top of the page, you will see a set of tabs: